The Convenient Church

 There were two primary ways to bring about those outcomes as the day of Jesus’s return drew closer: (1) not neglecting gathered worship and (2) encouraging each other.
 These two participles explain how their faith community (and ours) was to “think of ways to motivate one another.”

 1. They were to regularly meet together in their worship of Christ.
 How else could they observe each other if they did not meet together?
 They did not have Zoom, livestream, or any of our current technology.
 They had to physically gather to think of what their brothers and sisters needed.
 If someone looked sickly, sad, or stricken, the community could think of ways to motivate him.
-Even today, your doctor still prefers to see you in person before she makes a serious diagnosis or prescription, despite conveniences of telehealth.
+Even today, your doctor still prefers to see you in person before she makes a serious diagnosis or prescription, despite the conveniences of telehealth.
 So why should the church be any different?

-I find it interesting that he issues this instruction negatively.
+I find it interesting that he negatively issues this instruction.
 Our gathered worship is so vital to our communal life that he warns them “not” to abandon their meeting together, as some were doing then and are also doing today.
 The danger of the scattered church is that it leaves us all vulnerable to the roaring lion who is seeking whomever he can devour (1 Pet.
 5:8).
 No matter what we have deceived ourselves into believing, we need more than me, myself, and I to live the Pilgrim’s Progress—John Bunyan taught us that.

 Upward, Inward, and Outward